IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-matlab/README.md

 This code is made available under the Creative Commons Attribution - Non Commercial 4.0 License.
 For full details see LICENSE.md.

 Cite this toolbox as:
-> Igor Brandão, "Quantum Open Dynamics and Gaussian Information : Linear Optomechanics", Quantum-Gaussian-Information-Toolbox](Quantum-Gaussian-Information-Toolbox).
+> Igor Brandão, "Quantum-Gaussian-Information-Toolbox", Quantum-Gaussian-Information-Toolbox](Quantum-Gaussian-Information-Toolbox).
 Retrieved <*date-you-downloaded*>

 ## Acknowledgment